bradleyfalzon/sha1affected/README.md

 Checks whether a TLS connection uses SHA1 signed certificates, and if Google Chrome will raise warnings in near future versions.

+Note: the quality of this code is questionable, and serves only as a warning to others.

 Usage
 =====